 Why is the water so blue in Diablo Lake?

-According to the NPS, the water in Diablo Lake gets a distinctive color from suspended glacial flour.
+According to the NPS, the water in Diablo Lake gets a distinctive colour from suspended glacial flour.
 These rocky particles make their way into the lake’s water as ice and snowmelt erode rock on the surrounding mountains.

 How many hours is the Diablo Lake trail?